microsoft/vscode-docs/runtimes/unity.md

 >**Tip:** You may need to create a `Plugins` folder.
 Typically this should be stored under `Assets`.

-To turn on the use of the provided integration you will need to go to the `Unity Preferences`, and select the newly created `VSCode` tab.
+To turn on the use of the provided integration you will need to go to `Unity Preferences` and select the newly created `VSCode` tab.

 ![VSCode Preferences](images/unity/plugin-preferences.png)

-Toggle on `Enable Integration`, and you are ready to get going.
+Toggle on `Enable Integration` and you are ready to get going.

 Additionally, you can toggle `Output Messages To Console` which will echo output to the Unity console e.g. whether the debug port was found.
 This is useful for debugging any issues with the integration.

 Clicking the `Write Workspace Settings` button will configure the workspace settings to filter out non-code assets created by Unity e.g. `.meta` files.

 ### Step 3: Open the Project
-Now available in the `Assets` menu, is `Open C# Project In Code`.
+Now available in the `Assets` menu is `Open C# Project In Code`.
 This will open the project in VS Code in the context of the root folder of your project.
 This enables VS Code to find your Unity project's solution file.

 ![VSCode Menu](images/unity/plugin-menu.png)